Stock Market Behavior During Economic Transitions

 Technology, Artificial Intelligence, and Market Structure

-First, the rise of AI-native and platform-based companies-many headquartered in the United States but increasingly present in China, Europe, India, and other regions-has concentrated index performance.
-Studies by McKinsey & Company and Boston Consulting Group show that a relatively small group of highly innovative, scale-intensive firms capture a disproportionate share of global economic profit.
-This concentration means that major indices can perform strongly even when the median stock lags, creating a gap between index returns and the experience of diversified portfolios and raising questions about concentration risk for institutional investors.
+The rapid diffusion of artificial intelligence and advanced digital technologies remains one of the defining economic transitions of the 2020s, and by 2026 its influence on stock markets can be seen in index concentration, sector reclassification, and the changing nature of competition across industries.
+AI-native and platform-based companies, many headquartered in the United States but increasingly present in China, Europe, India, and other regions, have captured a disproportionate share of global market capitalization, and studies by McKinsey & Company and Boston Consulting Group suggest that a relatively small group of highly innovative firms continue to generate an outsized portion of global economic profit.
+This concentration means that major indices can perform strongly even when the median stock lags, creating a divergence between index returns and the experience of diversified portfolios and raising questions about concentration risk and systemic exposure for institutional investors.

 Globalization, Fragmentation, and Regional Market Behavior